 ► Models and uses of ‘competence’ in six EU countries [+ Polish version]

-► Competence and occupational standards: observations from six European countries (Lester & Religa, draft of article in Education + Training)
+► Competence and occupational standards: observations from six European countries (Lester & Religa, Education + Training 2017)

-► Applying descriptions of competence to professional work (Lester, draft of article in Higher Education, Skills and Work based Learning)
+► Applying descriptions of competence to professional work (Lester, Higher Education, Skills and Work based Learning 2017)

-► Introducing a revised model of occupational competence (Lester, Koniotaki and Religa, draft article in review)
+► Introducing a revised model of occupational competence (Lester, Koniotaki and Religa, Education + Training 2018)